starlord-daniel/dialog-gen/README.md

 // If there is enough demand, this library will be published as a Nuget package for Dotnet Core.

+## Setup your bot

+To prepare for using the DialogGen library, you need to create a bot as showcased in the samples.
+The minimal configuration every bot need to have includes:

+1. **Startup.cs - Configure Services**

+    In the Startup.cs file of the project, make sure to include the code to setup the DialogGenerator.
+In the method called *"ConfigureServices"* you'll have to include this code after the services.AddSingleton(configuration) statement:

+    ```csharp
+    services.AddBot<MyBot>(options =>
+    {
+        // Create a storage to persist our values
+        IStorage dataStore = new MemoryStorage();

+        // Store ConverstationState (for current conversation) and UserState (for tracking user interaction)
+        var conversationState = new ConversationState(dataStore);
+        var userState = new UserState(dataStore);

+        options.CredentialProvider = new ConfigurationCredentialProvider(configuration);

+        // Add the State to the bot
+        options.State.Add(conversationState);
+        options.State.Add(userState);
+    });

+    // Create the dialog generator instance
+    DialogGenerator dialogGenerator = new DialogGenerator();

+    // Set up the dialog generator with an absolute path to your file.
+    dialogGenerator.InitializeDialogGenerator(services, Path.GetFullPath("folder/your-dialog-structure.json"));
+    ```

+    Please make sure to rename the "MyBot" reference in services.AddBot accordingly, when you change name the main bot class.

+2. Edit your main bot class

+    To make use of the dialog library, you have to include the following code.
+The example assumes, that your bot class is called **MyBot**

+    ```csharp
+    public class MyBot : IBot
+    {
+        private readonly DialogLibAccessors _accessors;
+        private readonly DialogGenerator _dialogGenerator;

+        public MyBot(DialogLibAccessors accessors, DialogGenerator dialogGenerator)
+        {
+            _accessors = accessors ?? throw new System.ArgumentNullException(nameof(accessors));
+            _dialogGenerator = dialogGenerator ?? throw new System.ArgumentNullException(nameof(dialogGenerator));
+        }

+        public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = default(CancellationToken))
+        {
+            // Handle the dialog that is build in JSON
+            await _dialogGenerator.HandleBotConversationsAsync(turnContext, cancellationToken);
+        }
+    }
+    ```

 ## Dialog Structure document

 The dialog structure consists of 2 main components: Messages and Actions.
 For more sophisticated dialogs, additional components will be introduced.
 The documentation shall be included in the specific sample.

 ### Messages